cnlohr/cnlohr_tricks/README.md

 gdb --args ./my_program my_arguments
 ```

+### What system calls is a random executable making?

+Use strace, you can start it like `strace {command}` - and it will then output a summary of all system calls to >2.

+You can connect strace to an already running process with `strace -p {pid number} -f`

 ### I'd like to keep a program running after disconnect.

 Use `screen` (or tmux, but I prefer screen).